JackScurvy/POTCO-Unity-World-Data-Importer/README.md

 ## ✨ What is this?

-This toolkit brings **Pirates of the Caribbean Online** into Unity, allowing you to import game worlds, export custom content, and build new experiences using authentic POTCO assets.
+This toolkit brings **Pirates of the Caribbean Online** into Unity, allowing you to import game worlds, export custom content, build new experiences, and create levels using authentic POTCO assets.
 This was created using the help of AI to expedite the process.
 So please excuse if the code is 🔥🗑️ but it works! 😎

 The whole point of this is to bring out the creativity within our community, creating custom worlds and being able to share them or even potentially create little mini games using the POTCO assets within Unity.
 One thing that our community lacks from our sister community Toontown is the amount of user generated content.
 We need more of that!

 ## 🚀 Features

+### Core Tools
-🗺️ **Import POTCO World Data** - Bring World Data files into Unity scenes
+🗺️ **World Data Importer** - Import POTCO World Data files into Unity scenes
-🏴‍☠️ **Export to POTCO World Data** - Convert Unity scenes back to game-compatible files
+🏴‍☠️ **World Data Exporter** - Export Unity scenes back to game-compatible files
-⛏️ **Generate Cave Systems** - Create interconnected caves
+⛏️ **Procedural Cave Generator** - Create interconnected cave systems with presets
-🎨 **Process EGG Files** - Import Panda3D models with materials and animations
+🎨 **Advanced EGG File Importer** - Import Panda3D models with multi-texture support

+### Level Creation & Management
+🏗️ **Level Editor (Prop Browser)** - Visual asset browser and placement tool
-🎯 **ObjectList Detection** - Automatically classify and organize POTCO objects
+🎯 **ObjectList Detection** - Automatic POTCO object classification and organization
+🖼️ **Custom Thumbnails** - Auto-generated preview images for all assets
+📂 **Smart Categorization** - Folder-based and ObjectList-based organization

 ---